Nowadays we seem to spend most of our time planning and preparing for Christmas rather than actually enjoying it.

 As well as the physical benefits, there are also a significant amount of social benefits.
 As mammals are the main species that partake in laughter (humans, monkeys and even rats!) – some theories suggest that it is a building block of relationships in the mammal world.
 It evokes bonding and communal activity, reduces conflict and eases anxiety.

-Whether you watch a comedy or comedian play verbally or have fun outdoors playing with friends make sure you share lots of laughter to increase your physical, mental and emotional wellbeing.
-Reference some sources of comedy
+Whether you watch a comedy or comedian, play verbally or have fun outdoors, playing with friends make sure you share lots of laughter to increase your physical, mental and emotional wellbeing this Christmas.

 We live in a busy, technology-driven world, where stress has become an obligatory part of our daily lives.

 Christmas, as a holiday, can also be stressful… shopping, cooking, catering for guests, cleaning, the list goes on!

 Try to find time to take care of your mental health and just relax.
 Be it a vacation or a meditation, do something that you know can instantly bring you inner peace, a clear mind and a flow of happiness.

 Think about all the positive things you’re grateful for and how blessed you are to be alive right now.